wlandau/targets-shiny/README.md

 ```

 `cleanup = FALSE` keeps the process alive after the [`processx`](https://processx.r-lib.org) handle is garbage collected, and `supervise = FALSE` keeps process alive after the app itself exits.
 As long as the server keeps running, the pipeline will keep running.
 To help manage resources, the UI should have an action button to cancel the current process, and the server should automatically cancel it when the user deletes the project.

-### Scaling out to many users

-Serious scalable apps in production should submit pipelines and other long background processes as jobs on a cluster like SLURM or a cloud computing platform like Amazon Web Services.
-This particular app uses local server-side processes purely for pedagogical purposes: it is more likely to generalize across proprietary installations of [Shiny Server](https://rstudio.com/products/shiny/shiny-server/) and [RStudio Connect](https://rstudio.com/products/connect/).

-### Transient mode

-For demonstration purposes, you may wish to deploy your app to a more limited service like [shinyapps.io](https://www.shinyapps.io).
-For these situations, consider implementing a transient mode to alert users and clean up resources.
-If this particular app is deployed with the `TARGETS_SHINY_TRANSIENT` environment variable equal to `"true"`, then:

-1. `tar_make()` runs with `supervise = TRUE` in `callr_arguments` so that all pipelines terminate when the R session exits.
-2. All user storage lives in a subdirectory of `tempdir()` so project files are automatically cleaned up.
-3. When the app starts, the UI shows a `shinyalert` to warn users about the above.

 ### Monitor the background process